Wolfgang Kundt

-Wolfgang Kundt (born 3 June 1931 in Hamburg) is a German astrophysicist.
+Wolfgang Kundt (born 3 June 1931) is a German astrophysicist.
 He studied Theoretical Physics in Hamburg, centered on general relativity, and got his diploma in 1956 and his PhD in 1959, advised by Pascual Jordan.

+Career

 With Jürgen Ehlers and Engelbert Schücking, Kundt collaborated in a joint seminar, known as Hamburg's "Jordan Seminar" on general relativity.
 In 1965, he habilitated at Hamburg on "Canonical Quantisation of gauge-invariant Field Theories", and was subsequently Lecturer and, since 1971, Scientific Adviser and Professor at the University of Hamburg.
 When Jordan had reached retirement age in 1977, Wolfgang Priester called him to the University of Bonn, where he remained active beyond his own retirement in 1996, until today.
 During his career, his scientific interests expanded to include astrophysics, geophysics and biophysics.